 Optional - to make these mini caramel apple pies, add 2-3 Kraft caramel bits to each one.

 Where To Still Get the McDonald's Fried Apple Pies

 If you are lucky enough to live or visit Hawaii or some European cities, you can still enjoy the original amazing fried pies at a McDonald's.
 I know I have discovered them in Prague and Rome.
 Also some airports in the USA have them - I think Phoenix did or maybe still does.
 I of course always get 1 or 2 when I visit Hawaii - I just cannot resist that nostalgic fried apple pie or the spam & rice for breakfast at McDonald's.
 Yep, I am one of those!
 For locations that may still have them, check out this LOCATOR.
 Until then, enjoy this homemade coycat recipe.

 The Short Order Cook is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!

-Caramelized Apple Hand Pies
+Caramelized Apple Fried Hand Pies (McDonald's copycat)